Stephen Cottrell: Episcopal ministry

 Cottrell was nominated area Bishop of Reading on 6 January 2004, after Jeffrey John controversially withdrew his nomination to the post in 2003.
 He had been a supporter of John's original appointment.
 He said of his nomination: "I am looking forward to becoming the next Bishop of Reading with a mixture of excitement and trepidation.
 I believe my work in mission and evangelism has prepared me well for the challenges facing the church in this new century.
 I hope and pray that my love for and understanding of the different traditions of the Church of England will enable me to be a focus for unity in the Reading Episcopal area."
 He was consecrated on 4 May 2004 by Rowan Williams, Archbishop of Canterbury, at St Paul's Cathedral, following confirmation of the appointment by letters patent.

 Following his nomination as bishop of Chelmsford on 22 March 2010, he was translated to the see of Chelmsford on 6 October 2010.
 He was installed at Chelmsford Cathedral on 27 November 2010.
 In 2014, he became a Lord Spiritual, one of the 26 senior diocesan bishops entitled to sit in the House of Lords; he was introduced on 25 March 2014.

 On 17 December 2019, it was announced that Cottrell would succeed John Sentamu as Archbishop of York, Metropolitan of York and Primate of England, following the latter's retirement in June 2020.
 The position is the second-most senior clerical position in the Church of England after that of the Archbishop of Canterbury, Primate of All England.
 Cottrell's canonical election was held by video conference on 11 June 2020.
 The confirmation of his election, by which he legally took office, was held on 9 July, and his enthronement took place at York Minster during a service of Evensong on 18 October.

 As a matter of course, Cottrell was appointed a Privy Counsellor on 21 July 2020.
 Now a Lord Spiritual ex officio, he was re-introduced on 22 October 2020.
+In May 2023, he took part in the 2023 Coronation as one of the faith leaders offering prayers for the newly-crowned King Charles III.